 - Policy engagement is primarily through activities of a senior leadership group comprising members of SAPC executive committee, Heads of Department, Heads of Teaching, RCGP, NIHR, SPCR and Deaneries.

 - We work with organisations individually to promote each other’s work (e.g. publications and events)

 Who we engage with?

-- Academics.
-We have long standing relationships with, for example, the NIHR School for Primary Care Research, the North American Primary Care Research Group (NAPGRG).
-We have recently established links with the Scottish School for Primary Care and European Forum for Primary Care and Society for Social Medicine.
-We aim to continue to strengthen links with medical schools as well as develop links with the newer medical schools to promote general practice and academic primary care.
+- Academic organisations, for example, the NIHR School for Primary Care Research, the North American Primary Care Research Group (NAPGRG), the Australasian Association for Academic Primary Care (AAAPC), the Scottish School for Primary Care, the European Forum for Primary Care and Society for Social Medicine.
+We aim to continue to strengthen links with medical schools to promote general practice and academic primary care.

-- Professional bodies.
-We have a long standing relationship with the Royal College of General Practice (RCGP), the professional membership body for family doctors in the UK and overseas.
+- Royal College of General Practitioners (RCGP) and other bodies.
+We have a long standing relationship with the RCGP, the professional membership body for family doctors in the UK and overseas.
 RCGP aims to improve patient care, clinical standards and GP training.
 Working closely with RCGP is imperative in building and supporting a vibrant primary care workforce.
-A major piece of work on implementing GP scholarship between SAPC and RCGP (led by Prof Jo Reeve) will be launched in early 2018.
-Heads of Teaching are also working closely with RCGP on promoting GP careers particularly through the College Student Strategy Working Group.
-We aim to widen our engagement with other health care professional bodies in the next 12 months (e.g. Royal College of Nursing, Royal Pharmaceutical Society).
+A major piece of work on implementing GP scholarship between SAPC and RCGP called WISE GP, led by Prof Joanne Reeve, has been flourishing since 2018.
+Heads of Teaching also work closely with RCGP on promoting GP careers.
+We aim to widen our engagement with other health care professional bodies (e.g. Royal College of Nursing, Royal Pharmaceutical Society).
 Do get in touch if you have ideas for collaborative working.

 - Media.
-SAPC is affiliated with Journal of Comorbidity, recognising our common interests in scholarship related to comorbidity and multimorbidity.
-We also have a good working relationship with the British Journal of General Practice
+We have a good working relationship with the British Journal of General Practice